Did you know..? A passenger rolling stock perspective

 What is the future of rolling stock?

-The rail industry has committed an investment of around £10 billion and over 6,000 vehicles will be delivered between 2014 and 2021.
-This investment will see the introduction of new rolling stock on many operators, including Great Western Railway, Greater Anglia, Merseyrail, Virgin Train East Coast, South Western Railway and West Midlands Trains.
+The rail industry has committed to deliver almost 7,200 vehicles between 2014 and 2021.
+This investment will see the introduction of new rolling stock on many operators, including Great Western Railway, Greater Anglia, Merseyrail, South Western Railway and West Midlands Trains.
 The introduction of these vehicles is expected to lower the average age of the national fleet fall to 15 years by March 2021.
-By then the size of the national fleet will have increased by around 3,000 vehicles, and many of the oldest vehicles currently in use will have been replaced.

 What do we publish?